Corinth (modern city): Bacchiad period

+Classical Age

+Greek period

 In about 585 BC, an oligarchical government seized power.
 This government later allied with Sparta within the Peloponnesian League, and Corinth participated in the Persian Wars and Peloponnesian War as an ally of Sparta.
-After Sparta's victory in the Peloponnesian war, the two allies fell out with one another, and Corinth pursued an independent policy in the various wars of the early 4th century BC.
-After the Macedonian conquest of Greece, the Acrocorinth was the seat of a Macedonian garrison until 243 BC, when the city joined the Achaean League.
+After Sparta's victory in the Peloponnesian War, the two allies fell out with one another, and Corinth pursued an independent policy in the various wars of the early 4th century BC, most notably in the Corinthian War.
+Following the Macedonian hegemony in Greece, the League of Corinth was created by Philip II and then led by Alexander the Great.
+Corinth also helped Syracuse against Carthage by sending Timoleon.
+Acrocorinth was the seat of a Macedonian garrison until 243 BC, when the city joined the Achaean League.